Escrow Agent Definition

 An escrow agent can be defined as an individual or a company that is probably better termed as trusted third-party that holds a document or an asset for the first party in order to deliver it to beneficiary or second party, within a stipulated time period or as soon as the event mentioned in the escrow agreement takes place.

-It works as a third party that acts neutral when it comes to an escrow agreement.
-These agents act neutral to trusted third party transactions that involve parties that are totally unwary of each other.
-An escrow agent in transactions pertaining to real estate is one who is concerned with buying or selling a real estate property.
+It works as a third party that acts neutral when it comes to the escrow agreement.
+These agents act neutral to trusted third party transactions that involve parties that are unwary of each other.
+An escrow agent in transactions about real estate is one who is concerned with buying or selling a real estate property.

 An escrow agent acts as a neutral middleman that is charged with the responsibility of maintaining the escrow account.
-It is also responsible for overseeing the overall escrow process for the purpose of ensuring that all the conditions of the sales are duly met.
+It is also responsible for overseeing the overall escrow process to ensure that all the conditions of the sales are duly met.
 Duties include:

 - Preparation of escrow instructions